 In this article, you’ll get familiar with the benefits of tag validation, find the tag and check if it’s working, how Google tags and lists work, and some frequently asked questions.

 The Google tag validation provides the details about how your tag is working and tag validation provides statistics related to your Google tag.
 If there are any problems with your tag, tag validation shows some common solutions that might help you with your tag issues.

 - Is your tag active?

-- Are the custom parameters from your global site tag implemented correctly?
+- Are the custom parameters from your Google tag implemented correctly?

 - Is the ID parameter activated?
 If so, how often do the IDs pass due to page visits matching your feed IDs?

 Instructions to find the tag and check if it's working

 - Sign in to your Google Ads account.